Sviatoslav44/Sviatoslav44/README.md

 ---

 ### :man_technologist: About Me :
-I am a Junior Web Developer from Luxembourg.
+Mz name is Slava.
+I am a Web Developer from Luxembourg.
 - :telescope: I’m working as a web developer and contributing to frontend for building sites or web applications.

 - :seedling: Exploring Technical Content Writing.